water-hole/galera-ansible-operator/README.md

 # TODO

+1. Have pod 1 start up as primary only if no other nodes are up.
+   * Figure out if any nodes are up and set it as a fact
 1. Fix cleanup to remove all resources created for each pod.
 1. Enhance pods
    * Add readiness checks.